-Allocation date for the normal round Reception\ intake: Monday 17 April 2023 Deadline for appeal forms to be submitted: Wednesday 31 May 2023 Appeals will be heard within 40 school days, by: Friday 28 July 2023 Whate people is appealed that are submitted offer 31 May will be heard by 38 In

-Where possible, appeals that are submitted after 31 May will be heard by 28 July.
+Allocation date for Reception or junior school Year 3: Tuesday 16 April 2024Deadline for appeal forms to be submitted: Friday 31 May 2024Appeals will be heard within 40 school days, by: Friday 26 July 2024Where possible, appeals that are submitted after 31 May will be heard by 26 July.
+If that is where possible, appeals that are submitted after 31 May will be heard by 26 July.
 If that is not possible, they will be heard within 30 school days of the appeal form being submitted.

-Allocation date for the normal round Year 7\\ intake: Wednesday 1 March 2023 Deadline for appeal forms to be submitted: Friday 31 March 2023 Appeals will be heard within 40 school days, by: Friday 16 June 2023

-Where possible, appeals that are submitted after 31 March will be heard by 16 June.
-If that is not possible, they will be heard within 30 school days of the appeal form being submitted.
+Allocation date for Year 7 intake or studio school / UTC Year 10: Friday 1 March 2024 Deadline for appeal forms to be submitted: Monday 22 April 2024 Appeals will be heard within 40 school days, by: Wednesday 26 June 2024 Where possible, appeals that are submitted after 22 April will be heard by 26 June.
+If that